Katie-McDonagh/Katie-McDonagh/README.md

 I am a junior full stack software developer, looking for opportunities to continue learning and solve real-world problems, by making tools to help businesses run as efficiently as possible.
 After 7 years in the coffee industry fixing machines, teaching classes and slinging lattes I decided it was time for a change, I turned from improving peoples productivity with caffeine to improving their businesses productivity with code.
 I am ready for my next chapter, preferably in London, but would consider moving anywhere with good surf :surfer:

-**Tech Skills**: Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, jQuery, PostgreSQL, React, RSpec, Jasmine, Jest. python pytest unittest gatsby graphQL
+**Tech Skills**: JavaScript, Python, Ruby, HTML, CSS, React, Redux, Gatsby, Rails, Node.js, Express, PostgreSQL, graphQL, Rspec, Jest, Jasmine, Pytest, Unittest

 </div>